There was a problem loading the comments.

 The resulting package names and why they make sense

-The package names you get depend on the used crawler plugin so they're not (yet) consistent for all services.
+The package names you get depend on the used crawler plugin so they're not necessarily consistent for all services.

-Also it may look somewhat chaotic in JD because JD only has one package level (= no "sub-packages") so you will besically get one package for every folder path resulting in a lot of packages but the download paths will be fine!
+The names may look somewhat chaotic in JD because JD only has one package level (= no "sub-packages") so you will get one package for every folder path resulting in a lot of packages but the download paths will be fine!

 Let's say you're adding an URL which leads to the following folder structure: